Gear Reviews9 min read

 4. FURminator deShedding Tool

-How to use it: Use once weekly during shedding season, once monthly otherwise.
-Never use on wet fur or mats.
-Limit to 10-15 minute sessions to avoid skin irritation.
+How to use it: Use it once a week during heavy shedding season, and once a month otherwise.
+Never drag it through wet fur or tight mats.
+Keep sessions to 10-15 minutes to prevent skin irritation.

 5. Wahl Pet Clippers Kit

 How to use it: Always clip in the direction of hair growth.
-Start with a longer guard comb and go shorter gradually.
-Leave face, ears, and paws to the professionals until you're confident.
+Start with a longer guard comb.
+You can always take more off, but you can't glue it back on.
+Leave the face, ears, and paws to the professionals until you build your confidence.

 Best for: Breeds that require regular haircuts (Poodles, Doodles, Shih Tzus, etc.)